 Airport scanners can detect the item’s shape regardless of how densely wrapped it is, and security personnel are trained to look out for such items.

-Can You Hide Things From Airport Scanners?
+How to Hide Things From Airport Scanners

 Contrary to popular belief, aluminum foil cannot hide objects from airport scanners, either.
-Airport scanners can see through aluminum foil.

 Do Checked Bags Get Searched for Drugs?

 A checked bag will not get searched for drugs, but it can be searched for other reasons.

 For example, airport security officials may search a checked bag for flammable materials like lithium batteries.